3Christian/Report-Maker_App/ReadMe.txt

 # Report-Maker
- This app is built to automate the generation of a survey report.
+This app automatically generates a report for Ghanaian Land surveyors on the site work that they carried out.

- Converts coordinates from the traditional coordinate system (Ghana National Grid) to Google Earth’s coordinate system (WGS 84)
+This automatic report generator saves them the hustle of manually typing a report on their job and plots a diagram of the site surveyed.

- And plots the converted coordinates on Google Earth.
+In addition, the surveyor can view the site surveyed on Google Earth with the app

 #Generating a Survey Report